-Nourish and WWF-UK are supporting the Food Foundation in this new exciting initiative.
+Nourish, WWF-UK and Food Cardiff are supporting the Food Foundation in this new exciting initiative.

-Between November 2016 and June 2017, we will explore the levers along the supply chain which have the potential to increase vegetable consumption in a sustainable manner.
-It will not focus on traditional nutrition education messaging as a mechanism for change, but instead consider the wealth of opportunities for improving vegetable intake by improving the availability, acceptability (including convenience), affordability, and quality of the vegetable offer in shops, schools, fast-food restaurants and beyond.
+Between November 2016 and June 2017, we are exploring the levers along the supply chain which have the potential to increase vegetable consumption in a sustainable manner.
+Peas Please recognises that, to date, education programmes have not had the desired impact.
+So this project will focus on the wealth of opportunities there are, in the supply chain, for increasing vegetable intake -improving the availability, acceptability (including convenience), affordability, and quality of the vegetable offer in shops, schools, fast food restaurants and beyond.

 - UK vegetable production

 - Routes to market

 - Point of sale, advertising, and formulation